Sitecore-Community/Sitecore.Speak.Guidance/Component Development/Items/DefinitionItem.md

+---
+layout: default
-# Component Definition Item Guidelines
+title: Component Definition Item Guidelines
+---

 The following guidelines apply to all components.